2021 Supercopa de España de Baloncesto: Venue

-On July 16, 2021, ACB selected and announced Tenerife to host the supercup on September 2021.
+On July 16, 2021, ACB selected and announced Tenerife to host the supercup in September 2021.
 The venue can hold 5,100 people for basketball games, and it offers 2,000 square meters of floor space.
 The facilities remain open all year long, without interruption.
 The pavilion also provides the following facilities for athletic use: 5 large locker rooms and 4 double locker rooms.
 Additionally, a gymnasium, infirmary, video and press room are available as well as a rehab room for athletes.
 The arena hosted the 2017 Champions League Final Four, as Iberostar Tenerife hosted the tournament in which Tenerife won its first Champions League title.
 The arena also hosted the 2017 Intercontinental Cup final match between Tenerife and Guaros de Lara.
 The arena was also used a host venue of the 2018 Women's World Cup, and the 2020 Intercontinental Cup.
 The arena previously hosted the supercup in 2020.